See our Mission page for our outreach beyond the local community.

 FBC has established and maintained various ministries in Beverly that has addressed identified needs of various groups of individuals.
 From pre-school children to our senior citizens, FBC has had a positive impact of the quality of life of thousands of individuals.

 Nationally accredited by the NAEYC, Harborlight Nursery School is a non-denominational nursery school housed in bright, sunny rooms in the church building.
 Each year it serves over a hundred children and their families.
-For information contact Elly Flowers , Director, at 978-927-9030.
+For information contact Jessie Vogel , Director, at 978-927-9030.

 Initially begun as congregate living for well elderly in 1963, Harborlight House is now a fully certified assisted living home for low and moderate income senior citizens.
 Located in two charming Victorian homes on Monument Square that were renovated in 1999, Harborlight House provides a family-like environment for thirty-five residents of varying faiths.
 For information contact the Karen Estey, Manager at 978-927-2121.

 Turtle Creek and Turtle Woods, founded in 1983 & 1996 respectively, form a retirement community for low and moderate income senior citizens.
 Located in a country setting, this community is connected to neighboring towns by public and private transportation and offers residents a modern, safe and affordable option for comfortable living.
 For information contact Yvonne Graham at 978-927-1112.

 Founded by FBC, Beverly Bootstraps is a non-profit community based organization providing a myriad of services to the community including: a food pantry, Serve Food Co-op, literacy program, GED/ESL training, Teen Cyber Café, Thrift Shop, summer park lunch program, heat assistance, and a community garden.
 Although Bootstraps has moved out of the church and into its own building, the congregation generously supports their work.
 For information contact Beverly Bootstraps at 978-927-1561.